 SteppIR antennas are all powered by stepper motors, hence the name.
 Stepper motors function by rotating the shaft a specific number of "steps" per revolution.
 The SDA 100 is simply counting the steps, of which for each step sequence there is a known length that the antenna is adjusting.
 If for some reason the antenna gets out of calibration, the method for recalibrating is pretty simple.
 When you press the calibrate button, the controller retracts each element until it assumes it is "home", and then keeps retracting the stepper motors for a period of time to ensure that there is no question that the elements have indeed been homed.
 At that point, the controller sends the elements back out to the exact frequency they were at when the calibration function started.
-That is why in calibration mode you will hear the antennas make a loud growling sound towards the end of the retracting-the elements are homed but the stepper motors keep right on going for a while longer before sending the elements back out.
+That is why in calibration mode you will hear the antennas make a loud growling sound towards the end of the retracting-the elements back out.